NXP/mcu-smhmi/framework/docs/device_managers/overview.md

----
-sidebar_position: 1
----

 # Overview

 As the name would imply,
 device managers are responsible for "managing" devices used by the system.
-Each device type (input, output, etc.) has its own type-specific device manager.
+Each device type (input, output, and so on.) has its own type-specific device manager.

 A device manager serves two primary purposes:

 * Initializing and starting each device registered to that manager
 * Sending data to and receiving data from each device registered to that manager

-This section will avoid low-level implementation details of the device managers and instead focus on the device manager APIs and the startup flow for the device managers.
+This section avoids low-level implementation details of the device managers and instead focus on the device manager APIs and the startup flow for the device managers.
 The device managers themselves are provided as a library binary file to, in part,